September 11, 2006

 10915 Hardin Valley Road, Knoxville

 Humans Return to the Moon: This Time to Stay

 Dr. Lawrence A.

 University of Tennessee

-It is man&rsquos heritage that we are explorers, to go where no man has gone before.
+It is mans heritage that we are explorers, to go where no man has gone before.
 Well, we have finally reinitiated our goals of going back to the Moon with humans as the first step.
 In January, 2004, President Bush established a national program of returning humans to space, first to the Moon, then Mars, and beyond.
-And with no increase in NASA&rsquos budget.
-The Lunar settlement is to be a &ldquotest-bed&rdquo for perfecting exploration to Mars and beyond, and to be an effective &ldquogas station&rdquo providing the lunar liquid oxygen and hydrogen (LLOX & LLH) for space ship propellants.
+And with no increase in NASA budget.
+The Lunar settlement is to be a test-bed for perfecting exploration to Mars and beyond, and to be an effective station providing the lunar liquid oxygen and hydrogen (LLOX & LLH) for space ship propellants.